TRUEPIC/queryql/README.md

 supports any query builder / ORM through _adapters_, and allows for custom _validators_ so you can define validation in a familiar way.

-Out-of-the-box, QueryQL supports the following:
+Out of the box, QueryQL supports the following:

 - Adapter: [Knex](https://knexjs.org/) (works with
   [Objection.js](https://vincit.github.io/objection.js) and other ORMs that use